Is Displate Worth It? Honest Review from a Displate Artist

 For the uninitiated: Displate makes metal posters.
 Not framed prints, not canvas — actual metal sheets with your chosen design printed on them.
 They mount to your wall with a magnet system (no drilling, no nails), and you can swap them around whenever you want.

-They sell designs from independent artists (like me) and have a marketplace with millions of options.
+They sell designs from independent artists (like me) and have a marketplace with millions of options — over 2 million designs from 40,000+ artists, serving 5 million customers worldwide.
 The big selling points are the unique material, easy mounting, and the fact that you're supporting real artists when you buy.
+For the full picture of where Displate fits in the $67 billion wall art market, check out our industry statistics breakdown.

 Print Quality: How Do They Actually Look?